-Andrew F. (Drew) Alden has served as The Community Foundation's Chief Financial Officer since 1994.
-In addition, Mr. Alden also serves as Senior Vice President for Investments and Chief Compliance Officer.
-In these roles, he oversees The Community Foundation's investment, finance, audit, tax, administrative, information management, and regulatory facets of The Community Foundation and TCF.
-Mr. Alden also serves as CFO of The Community Foundation's affiliated entity, The Valley Community Foundation, since its inception in 2004 and serves as President and CEO of The Community Foundation Mission Investments Company, LLC (TCF-MIC), which is a wholly-owned and controlled subsidiary of TCF and is dedicated to mission investment activities.
+Andrew F. (Drew) Alden is The Community Foundation's Chief Investment Officer, and also served as The Community Foundation and TCF's Chief Financial Officer from 1994-2020.
+Mr. Alden oversees The Community Foundation's overall investment management platforms.
+Mr. Alden also serves as President and CEO of The Community Foundation Mission Investments Company, LLC (TCF-MIC), which is a wholly-owned and controlled subsidiary of TCF and is dedicated to mission investment activities.

 Prior to joining The Community Foundation, Mr. Alden spent several years performing merger and acquisition analysis and investment banking services to middle market firms in the area of private placements and acquisition/divestitures, as well as serving as chief financial officer for a technology-based software development company.
-Mr. Alden started his career in the insurance industry performing financial reporting and analysis for institutional and individual retirement plans.
+Mr. Alden started his career in the insurance industry performing financial reporting and analysis for institutional and individual retirement assets.

-Mr. Alden's current and recent volunteer services have included on the Merrill Lynch Community Charitable Gift Fund's investment advisory board, The Community Foundation of America board of directors, The Whitney Center, and The Shubert Theater in New Haven.
+Mr. Alden's current and recent volunteer services have included on the Merrill Lynch Community Charitable Gift Fund's investment advisory board, The Community Foundation of America board of directors, The Whitney Center, The Connecticut Hospice, and The Shubert Theater in New Haven.

 Mr. Alden is a graduate of Trinity College and Rensselaer Polytechnic Institute, and currently holds a series 65 designation.
+Mr. Alden and his wife Hilarie, a second-grade teacher in the New Haven Public Schools, are the proud parents of six children.